tigerhu7/tigerhu7.github.io/_posts/2018-10-24-ResearchAndExperience.md

 #### 【Teaching Experience】
 **Teaching Assistant**
--I have been instruct students in problem session for 5 years at University of Texas at Dallas
+-I have been instructing students in problem session for 5 years at University of Texas at Dallas
--I instructed Calculus(1,2,3), Linear Algebra, Ordinary Differential Equation, Calculus(Cohort), Multivariable Calculus
+-I instructed Calculus(1,2,3), Linear Algebra, Ordinary Differential Equation, Calculus(Cohort), Multivariable Calculus and ect
 -my average rating from students is 4.4 out of 5
 <img width="30%"  src="/img/profile/research/labtocat.png">